Similarities in the Initiation of Upward Positive and Downward Negative Lightning Flashes: Measurements

 \subsection{Experimental Data}

 Our dataset consists of observations from ten UPFs (eight Type 2 and two Type 1 according to the classification of \cite{romero_positive_2013}) initiated from the S\"antis tower between 2014 and 2021.
-For each flash, we collected current measurements in the Tower, vertical electric field measurements at a distance of 14.7~km, and, in some cases, high-speed video footage.
+For each flash, we collected current measurements in the Tower, vertical electric field measurements at a distance of 14.7~km, and, in one case, high-speed video footage.

-Table~\ref{tab:flashes} provides detailed information about each flash, including their identifier, timestamp, type classification, and, in addition to the specific data available, whether or not there was any prior lightning activity in a 30 km radius in the 3 seconds prior to initiation (as confirmed by the EUCLID Lightning Location System; see \cite{smorgonskiy_analysis_2015}).
-We included the information on prior lightning activity because previous studies have demonstrated the impact of preceding nearby lightning on upward leader formation (e.g., \cite{sunjerga_initiation_2021}).
+Table~\ref{tab:flashes} provides detailed information about each flash, including their identifier, timestamp, and, in addition to the specific data available, whether or not there was any prior lightning activity in a 30 km radius in the 3 seconds prior to initiation (as confirmed by the EUCLID Lightning Location System; see \cite{smorgonskiy_analysis_2015}).
+We included the information on prior lightning activity as previous studies have demonstrated the impact of preceding nearby lightning on upward leader formation (e.g., \cite{wang_observed_2008, sunjerga_initiation_2021}).
 See Section~\ref{sec:method} for more methodology details.

 Type 1 and Type 2 UPFs, as defined by \cite{romero_positive_2013}, are distinguished by the presence (Type 1) or absence (Type 2) of a large unipolar return stroke-like current pulse following the upward negative stepped leader phase.
-However, both types share the same physical mechanism and characteristics in their early stage, beginning with an UNL initiated at the tip of the strike object, which manifests as a 100 millisecond-scale waveform with large, oscillatory pulse trains (e.g., \cite{oregelchaumont_underlying_2025}).
+However, both types share the same physical mechanism and characteristics in their early stage, beginning with an UNL initiated at the tip of the strike object, which manifests as a waveform lasting on the order of 100 milliseconds, which is punctuated by large, oscillatory pulse trains (e.g., \cite{heidler_characteristics_2015, oregelchaumont_underlying_2025}).
+These observations are further confirmed by the statistical similarity of the current and E-field pulse characteristics: with the exception of average current amplitudes being larger by a factor of $\sim2-3$ for Type 2 UPFs, all other calculated means fell within a standard deviation of each other for Type 1 and 2 UPFs.
+As such, both types are grouped together in the following analysis.

 It should be noted that flashes 7, 8 and 9 occurred during the Laser Lightning Rod project presented in \cite{houard_laser-guided_2023} (therein labelled L1, L2 and L3, respectively), while the laser was on.
 The guiding effect discussed therein was observed over the first $\sim$50~m of propagation (see their Fig. 2), but with no clear evidence of laser-induced lightning \textit{initiation}.
 The presence of the laser beam does not have any obvious effect on the pulse characteristics analysed in this study (i.e., no consistent differences with significant confidence observed), though we leave the door open to this possibility as the number of observed ``laser-guided'' flashes was too small to draw definitive conclusions.
 See \cite{oregel-chaumont_direct_2024} for further discussion.